Tales of Avarice and Cupidity

-First, is a graphical tileset.
 Purists may claim that unless you play ASCII mode, you are missing out on a defining aspect of the game.
 However, while I enjoy playing other ASCII games such as Angband and ADOM, I found the ASCII graphics are somewhat distracting.
 This may be because there are a wider range of symbols used and because different types of ground have different symbols, so while you may be standing in an empty desert you will have to parse through the meaning of commas, periods, quotes, backticks, tildas and tiny lemniscates to understand that you are standing in an empty desert.
 Tilesets alleviate this issue by making the appearance of common objects more readily recognizable.
-The tileset that I prefer is Phoebus.
+I like the tilesets “Wanderlust” and “Phoebus”

 The second utility that I use while playing fortress mode is Dwarf Therapist.
 This makes managing dwarves much easier and makes migrant waves of 40+ dwarves more bearable.